Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 license ["MIT", "GPL-2.0"]
 ```

 Note: only specify multiple licenses if the formula gives the user a choice between the licenses.
 Formulae that have different licenses for different parts of their software should specify only the more restrictive license.
+For help determining which license is more restrictive, take a look [https://choosealicense.com](https://choosealicense.com/licenses/) or the [Comparison of free and open-source software licences Wikipedia page](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licences).

 ### Check the build system